Marc Neil-Jones: Arrests

+Later life and death

+In 2009, the Daily Post again reported on human rights abuses in prison, which led to the dismissing of a prison director.
+Subsequently, four men assaulted Neil-Jones at the newspaper offices.
+He was left with a broken nose and a black eye, as well as multiple bruises from kicks to the body.
+He reported that his attackers had threatened to shoot him and to slit his throat.

 In March 2011, Minister for Infrastructure Harry Iauko led a group of men into the newspaper's offices and watched them kick and throttle Neil-Jones.
 This followed allegations of corruption which the Daily Post had published against Iauko.
 Iauko later pleaded guilty to aiding and abetting assault, but was sentenced only to a small fine, a sentence criticised by Reporters Without Borders.

 In February 2015, Neil-Jones announced he was going into semi-retirement from running the Daily Post, to focus on the development of a resort.

+Neil-Jones died after a long illness on 10 March 2025, at the age of 67.